Jay-A-Kad/Mother-2D-using-pygame/README.md

  ├── README.md

 2. Core Mechanics & Features

-###### Responsive Controls
-Linear movement and platforming with tight jump physics with 60 FPS for a polished experience.
+-->Linear movement and platforming with tight jump physics with 60 FPS for a polished experience.
-NPCs & enemies react based on the player's choices.
+-->NPCs & enemies react based on the player's choices.
-Multi-branch dialogue system for story-rich encounters.
+-->Multi-branch dialogue system for story-rich encounters.

-Visuals & Animation
+Visuals & Animation:
-Custom pixel art with eerie environmental storytelling from itch.io customized using LibreSprite
+-->Custom pixel art with eerie environmental storytelling from itch.io customized using LibreSprite

-Mini-Boss Battles
+Mini-Boss Battles:
-Each mini-boss has unique attack patterns and weaknesses.
+-->Each mini-boss has unique attack patterns and weaknesses.

 3. Technical Setup

-Engine & Frameworks
+Engine & Frameworks:

-Pygame for game rendering with multi-branch dialogue system.
+-->Pygame for game rendering with multi-branch dialogue system.
-State machine for AI behavior.
+-->State machine for AI behavior.

-Narrative & Progression
+Narrative & Progression:
-The player unravels a cryptic story through dialogue.
+-->The player unravels a cryptic story through dialogue.
-Multiple endings based on player decisions.
+-->Multiple endings based on player decisions.